anqurvanillapy/transrt/README.md

 ### Search ###

 - `-kn`, `--keynumber`
-    + The SRT file will be seperated into several dicts, and every dict is numbered by its top figure of a certain block, as you can open a SRT file to see its file content structure
+    + The SRT file will be seperated into different dicts, and every dict is numbered by its top figure of a certain block, as you can open a SRT file to see its file content structure
     + Give `int`-typed arguments to `-kn` or `--keynumber` option, to